Astor family: Lines of succession to the family titles

 Viscount Astor, of Hever Castle in the County of Kent (1917), with subsidiary title Baron Astor, of Hever Castle in the County of Kent (1916), and Baron Astor of Hever, of Hever Castle in the County of Kent (1956), were granted with the standard remainder to the legitimate male heirs of the bodies of the original grantees.

-Both of the current titleholders continue to sit in the House of Lords following the expulsion of the majority of the hereditary peers by the House of Lords Act 1999.
+Both then-current titleholders continued to sit in the House of Lords following the expulsion of the majority of the hereditary peers by the House of Lords Act 1999, with Viscount Astor continuing to sit in the Lords until the removal of all remaining hereditary peers by the House of Lords (Hereditary Peers) Act 2026.